Thinking about investing in some cat water fountains to really spoil your kitty?

 My cat’s water fountain is far enough from the bedrooms- and even the living room- that the sound doesn’t really bother me.

-However, if you live in a small apartment or plan to keep the fountain in your room, try one of these best quiet water fountains for cats.
+However, if you live in a small apartment or plan to keep the fountain in your room, try one of these quietest water fountains.

 Once you’ve finally settled on the perfect fountain, there are a few more things to consider before setting it up and letting your cat go to town.